What is climate change?

 One study showed that for every 1°C rise in average temperature, the rate of hand foot and mouth disease increased by 10% and for every 1% increase in relative humidity (under 65%) the rate increased by 6.6%.

-Mosquitoes, ticks, and fleas are vectors that carry pathogenic viruses, bacteria, and protozoa, which can be transferred from one host (for example a mosquito) to another (for example a person or animal).
-Temperature plays an important role in the spread of vectors and vector borne disease.
+Mosquitoes, ticks, and fleas are vectors that carry pathogenic viruses, bacteria, and protozoa, which can be transferred from one host (eg, a mosquito) to another (eg, a person or animal).
+Temperature plays an important role in the spread of vectors and vector-borne disease.
 Warmer conditions lead to faster replication of certain viruses and vectors and increased rates of transmission.